p15geor1/pibookgr/_quotes/Albert Einstein - research .md

 ---
-title: Albert Einstein - view
+title: Albert Einstein - research
 text: 'If we knew what it was we were doing, it would not be called research, would it? '
 person: Albert Einstein
 layout: quote